 The support of the Leesa is quite impressive.
 During my sleep test I slept on my back, stomach, and side and felt equally well supported in all positions.
 From the cooling properties to the comfort and support, the Leesa does a great job of providing a quality sleep experience for a vast majority of sleepers.
 Priced as low as they are, it’s very hard to compete with the value of this mattress.

 Does the Leesa sound like the mattress for you?
-Be sure to grab our promo code “SLEEPOPOLIS75” to save $75 off your purchase.
+Be sure to grab our promo link to save $100 off your purchase.

 - Warranty – 10 years

 - Shipping – comes compressed in a box, free shipping anywhere within the US (including Hawaii & Alaska), ships in 1-5 days

 - Giving Back – Leesa’s 1-10 program donates 1 mattress for every 10 they sell to those in need.

 - Discounts – use this link to save $100 instantly